dvorakroth/wolfdog-generator/README.md

 # wolfdog-generator

-Simple static site generator, with as few dependencies as I could realistically manage without going insane.
+Simple and straightforward static site generator, with as few dependencies as I could realistically manage without going insane.
 Uses Handlebars for templating, and good ol' raw HTML for page content.

 ## How to Use